stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 they'll be stuck in that mode until they start a new credit.

-### Newskin Option Row
+### Noteskin Option Row
-For themes that still use a metrics based options screen, a lua option row for setting the newskin is provied.
+For themes that still use a metrics based options screen, a lua option row for setting the noteskin is provied.
 ```
-LineNewSkin="lua,newskin_option_row()"
+LineNoteskin="lua,noteskin_option_row()"
 ```
 The default theme no longer uses a metrics based player options screen.

-## NewField Layers
+## NoteField Layers
-The "Graphics/NoteField board" file is not loaded by the NewField.
-Instead, NewField has a layers system.
+The "Graphics/NoteField board" file is not loaded anymore.
+Instead, NoteField has a layers system.

-The NewField loads "Graphics/NoteField layers", which returns a table of actors (not an ActorFrame of actors).
+The NoteField loads "Graphics/NoteField layers", which returns a table of actors (not an ActorFrame of actors).
 These actors become children of the field, and the field tracks their draw order.
 Each column loads layers from the noteskin, and from "Graphics/NoteColumn layers".

 The field also tracks the draw order of the layers in the columns.
 During rendering, the field renders everything by draw order, in all columns.
 Everything at draw order 0 in all columns is drawn before anything at draw order 1 in any column.
 This allows more generalized control over exactly where things are drawn.

 ### Draw Order